gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    SCTP-AUTH key is rekeyed when a new DTLS connection is set up at which point a new SCTP-AUTH key is derived using the TLS-Exporter.

+   (D)TLS 1.3 {{RFC8446}} discusses forward secrecy from EC(DHE),
+   KeyUpdate, and tickets/resumption.
+Forward secrecy limits the effect of key leakage in one direction (compromise of a key at time T2 does not compromise some key at time T1 where T1 < T2).
+   Protection in the other direction (compromise at time T1 does not compromise keys at time T2) can be achieved by rerunning EC(DHE).
+   If an authentication key has been compromised, rerunning EC(DHE) gives protection against passive attackers.
+If a traffic key has been compromised, rerunning EC(DHE) gives protection against active attackers.

+   The document “Confidentiality in the Face of Pervasive Surveillance:
+   A Threat Model and Problem Statement” [RFC7624] defines key exfiltration as the transmission of cryptographic keying material for an encrypted communication from a collaborator, deliberately or unwittingly, to an attacker.
+Using the terms in RFC 7624, forward secrecy without rerunning EC(DHE) still allows an attacker to do static key exfiltration.
+Rerunning EC(DHE) forces and attacker to dynamic key exfiltration (or content exfiltration).

+   When using DTLS 1.3
+   {{I-D.ietf-tls-dtls13}}, AEAD limits and forward secrecy can be achieved by sending post-handshake KeyUpdate messages, which triggers rekeying of DTLS.
+Such symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman.
+After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. Note that KeyUpdate does not update the exporter_secret.

    DTLS/SCTP is in many deployments replacing IPsec.
 For IPsec, NIST (US), BSI (Germany), and ANSSI (France) recommends very frequent re-run of Diffie-Hellman to provide forward secrecy and